KineticLensman/KineticLensman.github.io/_posts/2020-04-03-Journey-continues.md

 ```
 ## Improved `map` implementation

 In `MAL`, the `map` function takes a function `f` and a single sequence `s`, and then applies `f` to the successive elements of `s`.
-However, looking at some exercises in Lisp textbooks, I realised that Common Lisp's `mapcar` and Clojure's `map` function can handle multiple sequences.
+However, Common Lisp's `mapcar` and Clojure's `map` function can handle multiple sequences.
 I therefore extended `map` in `JKL` to have similar semantics.
-Specifically, given a function `f` and one or more sequences, the revised `map` returns a list such that each element is the result of applying `f` to element j of each of the argument sequences.
+Specifically, given a function `f` and one or more sequences, the revised `map` returns a list such that each element `j` is the result of applying `f` to element `j` of each of the argument sequences.
 The arity of `f` must match the number of argument sequences. `map` stops as soon as any of the argument sequences is exhausted.
 Some examples are as follows:

 ```
 JKL> (map (fn* (x) (symbol? x)) (list 1 (quote two) "three"))